Jump: Search:

 • Cannot specify settings such as priority, sensitivity, and read receipt

-• MAPI security prompts the user for each email to verify its okay
+• MAPI security dialog box prompts the user for each email to verify it is okay to send

 • Doesn't always work with email programs if it's not Outlook, Outlook Express, or Exchange